 Whether you realize it or not there is a Car Buying Process and a structure which the car dealership and the salesman use to take you through the process for buying cars.
 As soon as you pull onto the car dealer’s lot you trigger well thought and planned procedure.

 The car buying process of any successful car dealership is one that is planned, scripted, measured and monitored.
-The car salesman is trained to walk their car buyer through a series of pre-determined car selling steps and processes while using carefully scripted words, phrases and questions.
+The car salesman is trained to walk their car buyer through a series of per-determined car selling steps and processes while using carefully scripted words, phrases and questions.
 Every step builds on the next step with the intention of getting you to buy a car.
-The car salesman is well trained and armed with psychological car dealer tricks that are used make you comfortable and break down your defenses will allow them to sway you from your intended logic choices and decisions.
+The car salesman is well trained and armed with psychological car dealer tricks that are used make you comfortable and break down your defenses which will allow them to sway you from your intended logical choices and decisions.

 1. Meet and Greet: This is the first step of the car buying process and the step where you meet you car salesman and they meet you.
 You exchange names and your car salesman’s chance to start selling himself or herself to you.
 They try to get to know a little about you so they can size you up and figure what kind of customer you are.